-I was going to share how we did our RV skirting at the beginning of winter but I am glad I ended up waiting.
-As you will see in this post, it was quite a learning experience and I am happy to be able to share the lessons we learned with you as well.
-I will be sharing everything that we did from beginning to end and hopefully, that will help you be able to decide how best to do your RV skirting.
+I was going to share how we did our RV skirting at the beginning of winter, but I am glad I ended up waiting.
+As you will see in this post, it was quite a learning experience, and I am happy to be able to share the lessons we learned with you as well.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may receive a small commission when you make a purchase using my link.